Lamonkey/Sherlock_Web_App/README.md

-# Social Media Hunter
-A webapp to quickly find account from different social media with same username.
-This project is mainly based on the [Sherlock project](https://github.com/sherlock-project/sherlock)
+# Sherlock web app
+An unoffical web app for the [Sherlock project](https://github.com/sherlock-project/sherlock).
+Sherlock is a python program that can found account with same username from different social media platform.
+The motivation for this web app is to make sherlock more accessible.

 ## Run
 run the following code under Social_Media_Hunter/src/flask